allthingslinux/tux/docs/content/developer/best-practices/error-handling.md

 Chain exceptions properly with `raise ... from e`.
 This preserves error context and makes debugging easier.
 Don't lose exception chains when re-raising.

+Use `try/except/else/finally` blocks appropriately.
+Use `finally` for cleanup that must always run.
+Use `else` for code that should only run when no exception occurs.

 ### User Experience

 Provide helpful error messages.
 Users should understand what went wrong and how to fix it.
 Don't show technical errors to users—convert them to friendly messages.